Proactive Solutions for IRS Tax Problems

 - Abatement of penalties — We can often convince the IRS to waive penalties if there was a reasonable cause for failing to file, filing late or not paying taxes.

-- Offshore Voluntary Disclosure Program (OVDI) — The IRS has renewed this program, whereby you can disclose the existence of offshore assets and pay taxes on them without the threat of criminal prosecution.
+- Offshore Voluntary Disclosure Program (OVDP) — The IRS has renewed this program, whereby you can disclose the existence of offshore assets and pay taxes on them without the threat of criminal prosecution.

 - Collection due process appeals — If a collection due process hearing is requested, the IRS cannot levy or garnish wages until the hearing takes place.